sunshine55/affablebean-microservice-tutorial/README.md

 Docker compose in this tutorial only works for localhost development only.
 In order to demo on cloud:
 * afbb-api: pom changes to automate cloud deployment
-* afbb-db: media files should be served on CDN, at localhost development it should be mounted as part of `afbb-proxy`
+* afbb-db: media files should be served on CDN, at localhost development it should be mounted as part of `afbb-cdn`
 * afbb-gui: env changes to adapt cloud deployment
-* afbb-proxy: not recommended for cloud deployment, use at localhost development as static content service
+* afbb-cdn: not recommended for cloud deployment, use at localhost development as static content service

 # Services